Fin Macleod, now head of security on a

 (read

-review) “All the accolades
+the full review) “All the accolades

 are deserved" "the best book I’ve